Some Tech Details from Netflix’s Boxing Stream and What To Look For on Xmas Day

 - “None of our connections with Netflix were saturated.”

 A not-often-mentioned but critical point is that Netflix’s boxing event was initially scheduled for July 20th.
 If the event had occurred on that date and not been postponed to November 15th due to Tyson’s injury, Netflix would have had 5 months between the boxing event and the NFL games on Christmas to help tune its network.
 However, due to the schedule change, Netflix’s 5-month window to prepare for Christmas dropped to 45 days.
-Those who do live events for a living understand the level of what Netflix is looking to pull off at a scale not seen before, with a timeline that is unheard of.
+Those who produce live events for a living understand the level of what Netflix is looking to achieve at a scale not seen before, with a timeline that is unheard of.
 Adding to the complexity is that a Netflix executive was recently quoted as saying that Christmas is the largest viewing day on their platform.

 Using the simultaneous streams methodology, I estimate viewership will be in the 40-50 million range for the NFL stream on Christmas.
 The wild card in the guess is that Netflix has never given global streaming rights to any platform for an NFL game.
 In 2023, the Las Vegas Raiders and Kansas City Chiefs drew an average TV audience of more than 29 million viewers on CBS, making it the most-watched Christmas Day game in 34 years.
 If you compare that number to TV broadcasts from previous years, note that out-of-home viewing was not included in Nielsen final nationals until 2020.
-Between global rights, large viewership on Christmas day and Beyonce as the halftime show, there are elements to the stream where no previous data exists to make a comparison.
+Between global rights, large viewership on Christmas Day, and Beyoncé as the halftime show, there are elements to the stream for which no previous data exists to make a comparison.